 Food Safety Facts

-With heightened consumer concerns over the safety of fresh produce, it is important to know how to prevent food-borne illness related to these types of foods.
-Washing fruits and vegetables is the best way to reduce your risks for food-borne illness.
-In this publication we will explore the procedures for proper produce washing and handling.
-In addition, effectiveness of commercial fruit and vegetable cleaners will be investigated.
+With the recent foodborne outbreaks related to produce, consumers, more than ever, have heightened concerns over the safety of fresh produce.
+Therefore, it is essential to know how to prevent foodborne illnesses related to these foods.
+Washing fruits and vegetables is the best way to reduce your risks for foodborne illness.
+This publication will explore the procedures for proper produce washing and handling.
+In addition, the effectiveness of commercial fruit and vegetable cleaners will be investigated.

-We hear that eating a variety of fresh fruits and vegetables will keep us healthy.
-Research has shown that eating lots of fresh produce reduces the risk of some cancers and other diseases.
-Due to promotions such as the Produce for Better Health Foundation’s 5 A Day The Color Way campaign, people in the U.S. are encouraged to eat more fruits and vegetables as a part of their normal diet.
-This is good for public health.
+Eating a variety of fresh fruits and vegetables will keep us healthy.
+Research has shown that eating fresh produce reduces the risk of some cancers and other diseases.
+Due to promotions such as My Plate, people in the U.S. are encouraged to eat more fruits and vegetables as a part of their regular diet.
 On the other hand, we also hear safety warnings about raw fruits and vegetables.
-News reports have linked Salmonella and E. coli outbreaks with alfalfa and other sprouts.
-Fruits and vegetables are often eaten raw, without cooking to destroy pathogens.
-Thus they are potential sources of food-borne illness.
+With the News reporting E. coli, Listeria, and Salmonella outbreaks related to produce, consumers are becoming aware of the risks associated with consuming these foods.
+Fruits and vegetables are often consumed raw, without cooking to destroy pathogens.
+Thus they are potential sources of foodborne illness.

 According to the FDA (Food and Drug Administration), you should wash raw fruits and vegetables very well before you peel, cut, eat or cook with them.
 Washing reduces the bacteria that may be present on fresh produce.

 What are the best ways to keep raw fruits and vegetables safe?

 - Wash your hands with hot soapy water before and after preparing food.